hillarychiebuka-boop/health-insurance-claims-analyser/README.md

 ---

-##  Related projects (coming soon)

-- Out-of-pocket health spending vs income — Nigerian households
-- Hospital revenue leakage detector
-- Nigeria health financing gap dashboard

----

-*Starter portfolio project built as part of a structured health finance data science learning journey at the Digital Healthcare Interoperability Network (DHIN), Abuja, Nigeria.*
+*Build as part of a structured health finance data science portfolio at the Digital Healthcare Interoperability Network (DHIN), Abuja, Nigeria.*